bsbhadwal/rag_qa_pipeline/README.md

 **3. Install Dependencies**

 Install the required Python libraries.
+This will be time consuming as it installs NVIDIA/CUDA specific libs too.

 ```bash
 pip install -r requirements.txt